parlaynu/sonos-over-vpn/README.md

 # Sonos over VPN

-This project describes how to access and control your Sonos speakers using the app over a VPN connection.
+This project describes how to remotely access and control your Sonos speakers using the app over a VPN connection into your home network.
+It uses 'terraform' and 'ansible' to build and configure the wireguard VPN server and creates wireguard configs for clients.
+It describes the manual steps you need to do to complete the setup.

 I don't have a particularly good reason for doing this.
-I was motivated to figure it out because Sonos and the network protocols they use make this difficult ... not necessarily deliberately; it was a challenge and a chance to learn a thing or two.
+I was motivated to figure it out because Sonos and the network protocols they use make this difficult ... not deliberately but by virtue of the protocols being utilised and their default configurations.
+It was a challenge and a chance to learn a thing or two.

 This could easily be adapted to work in scenarios where your Sonos speakers are on a different VLAN to your wifi, which could be useful.